schmilly/ProfComp3200_38Project/Meetings/Meeting 4/Meeting 4 Minutes .md

 cell as image
 - Connor (4->5): Apply OCR*
 - Cirian (5->6): Put Text into Table*
-- Oliver: General GuI
+- Oliver: General GUI

-\* = Will require collaberation with each other to do
+\* = Will require collaboration with each other to do

 **Moved:** William van den Wall Bake <br>
 **Seconded:** Will Lodge